RED LIGHT CAMERAS

 [2] YTD = Year-to-date total.

-[4] Any figures in red type are "raw" violations recorded by the cameras, and may have been posted only for selected months, due to time limitations.
+[4] Any figures in red type are "raw" violations recorded by the cameras.
+The figures in black type are citations issued.
+Figures may have been posted only for selected months, due to time limitations.
 If there is sufficient public interest, the remaining months will be posted.
-The figures in black type are citations issued.
+Most of those figures are available in the documents linked above.

 [7] Totals for Sept.
 1998 to Nov.
 2004.

-[8] On Dec.
-24 I received a signal timing chart showing a 3.6 yellow for the left from Harbor onto Grape.
+[8] On 12-24-04 I received a signal timing chart showing a 3.6 yellow for the left from Harbor onto Grape.
 The chart included the notation "Last database change 10/22/04."
-The previous chart has been requested.

 San Diego Docs Set # 2